Skip to content

 By understanding the unique risks posed by chronic xerostomia and adopting a rigorous, medically supported dental routine, patients can significantly improve their long-term dental outcomes and preserve their teeth.

-Why does Sjögren's syndrome cause severe tooth decay?
+Why does Sjögren's disease cause severe tooth decay?

 What are cervical caries in Sjögren's patients?

-Can I get dental implants if I have Sjögren's syndrome?
+Can I get dental implants if I have Sjögren's disease?

 How often should I go to the dentist if I have Sjögren's?